blindthief10/python_beginners/third_lecture/readme.md

 * Find out first which class has more participants.
 * Find out which class has a bigger average score than the other.
 Using the `sum()` function could be helpful here, since you can already calculate the number of items within the list.
-* **Bonus challenge**: Calculate also the standard deviation for each list.
-Standard deviation is the sum of squares of differences between each value and the average.
-For example (x1-avg) ** 2 + (x2-avg) ** 2 + ... + (xn - avg) ** 2
+* **Bonus challenge**: Calculate also the variance for each list. variance is the sum of squares of differences between each value and the average, divided by the length of the sample - 1.
+For example ((x1-avg) ** 2 + (x2-avg) ** 2 + ... + (xn - avg) ** 2 ) / sample's length - 1).
+* **Bonus nr2** Calculate the standard deviation for each list.
+Standard deviation is the simply variance's square root.
 * **Extra Bonus**: What is the percentage of students who failed the test.
 Whose score was below 50 in other words.

 > Santa Klaus naughty list.
 Help Santa to detect and filter who deserves to have gifts or not.
 * Candidates are: Anna, Bill, James, Jake, Jessica, John, Niels, Marco, Chris, Laura, Bettina, George
-* The naughty list ist comprised of: Chris, Jessica and Bill Write a piece of code that prints to the console the names of those who deserve to take a gift from santa.
+* The naughty list is comprised of: Chris, Jessica and Bill Write a piece of code that prints to the console the names of those who deserve to take a gift from Santa.

 #### Working with dictionaries